wspr/ColorbarPlot/ColorbarPlot-readme.txt

 -------
 Changes

+v0.6 (TZ)
+More robust data and options handling.
+Extended the PlotRange option to be almost as powerful as the one of the built-in plot functions (there is still no difference between 'Full' and 'Automatic' for the z-range).

 v0.5 (MC)
 Added options for CTicksStyle and CLabelStyle to allow easy modification of the font styles in the colorbar ticks and label.